The Smug Annoyance That is Freakonomics

 Our target here is the smug RAT theorists, rather than the whacky Freakonomists in particular (although they have willingly put their heads above the parapet).
 In the table below, we give a fruity characterization of the RAT ideas compared to those of our own Bourdivin guru.

 To rephrase that: People have objectives and tend to choose the correct way to achieve them.
 You mean like the Bush administration in Iraq?
-Or the superheroes at Bear Sterns?
-Really?
+Or the Wall St bankers who turned trillions in wealth into billions in debt in a few short weeks?
 Really?

 People have interests and they follow strategies.
 Mostly, they just slosh about.